 Skip to content

-There are various ways to terminate an employment contract.
-This can be done by either you as the employer or by your employees.
-When an employee terminates the employment contract, they can do this by handing in their resignation.
-Whatever the reason, sometimes an employee may have a change of heart after handing in their resignation notice.
-If your employee resigned and then withdrew their resignation, this results in a retracted resignation.
-This could leave you, as the employer, unsure of what to do.
+There are various ways to terminate an employment contract, either by you as the employer or by your employee.
+When an employee chooses to leave, they do so by handing in their resignation.
+Sometimes, however, an employee may have a change of heart after submitting their notice.
+If your employee resigned and then withdrew their resignation, this results in a retracted resignation, which can leave you unsure of how to respond.

 This article will explain resignations, how your employee may go about it, and your legal position as an employer if your employee withdraws their resignation.
 You must be aware of what to do in such circumstances to help avoid employment tribunals.